alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 ### About

-Fix this! is not a pesky actor in the level, rather a powerful editor plugin.
-Leave comments in level for your teammates, convert any comment in your blueprints to tasks and get overview about all things that needs to be done.
+Fix this! is an advanced TODO system for your Blueprint and C++ project.

+Leave visual notes right in the level for your teammates.
+Create todos from comments and keep track of all your comments in your whole projects.
+Get the whole picture of what needs to done on your project.

 ### Download